PeterStoerm/PeterStoerm/README.md

 - 👋 Hi, I’m @PeterStoerm
-- 👀 I’m interested in data science and advancing my knowledge in different areas of programming
+- 👀 I’m interested in data science and programming.
+I am a student and looking for different opportunities to advance my knowledge and understanding of data science.
+In this github, I have and will continue to post projects that showcase my technical skills.
 - 🌱 I’m currently learning python, r and SQL
 - 📫 How to reach me stoermerp1@montclair.edu